Yaxhveer/peernet/README.md

-# PeerChat - A P2P Chat Application
+# PeerNet - A P2P Chat Application

 ### Overview
 PeerNet is a peer-to-peer chat application built using libp2p.
 The application allows multiple peers to join specific chat rooms and exchange messages in real-time using a PubSub mechanism.
 It supports dynamic peer discovery and allows users to switch rooms during a chat session.